 The presence of various bioactive compounds reveals the potential nutritional and therapeutic effect of plants.
 From this study, the results of the phytochemical screening reveals the presence of Phenol, Flavonoid, Tannin, Saponin, Phytate, Oxalate and Alkaloid in all aqueous extracts; the supernatant and downlayer of Mucuna pruriens and Justicia carnea.
 These phytochemicals have been shown to possess various medicinal effect inclusive of antioxidant, anti-inflammatory, analgesic, anti-proliferative, anti-cancer, anti-angiogenic, anti-microbial, and anti-viral activity [27].

 Phenol was present in high amount in all layers, though it was significantly higher (p<0.05) in the down layer of Mucuna pruriens.
 Phenols are believed to possess significant antioxidant potential, attributed to the hydroxyl groups attached to their phenyl ring, which is thought to confer antioxidative properties [28].
 These antioxidants are known to play a significant role in preventing oxidative stress by neutralizing free radicals in the body cells, which is linked to cardiovascular diseases, neurodegenerative diseases and cancer [29-31].
 Tannins which are polyphenols were also present though in the least amount in comparison to other phytochemicals detected.
-Specifically, Justicia carnea supernatant (0.17 ± 0.01) was quantified to possess the least tannin content in comparison to the other layerss, with the down-layer of Mucuna pruriens (0.85 ± 0.19 mgTAE/ml) being the highest.
+Specifically, Justicia carnea supernatant (0.17 ± 0.01) was quantified to possess the least tannin content in comparison to the other layers, with the down-layer of Mucuna pruriens (0.85 ± 0.19 mgTAE/ml) being the highest.
 These tannins exhibit various biological activities, including antioxidant, antibacterial, antiviral, antiparasitic, anti-inflammatory, and antidiabetic effects [32 - 35].
 Flavonoid, a polyphenol have also been found to display medicinal properties.
 They exhibit various beneficial biochemical, anti-oxidative, anti-inflammatory, anti-carcinogenic effects, and also regulate some enzyme function.
 Xanthine oxidase, cyclo-oxygenase, lipoxygenase, and phosphoinositide 3-kinase are example of these enzymes that are regulated by flavonoid [36 - 37].
 The enzymes involved in the inflammatory, oxidative, and proliferative processes which are key players in the pathogenesis of cancer, Alzheimer's disease, and atherosclerosis [38-40].
 From the results, flavonoid was present in all the layers, though in higher amount in the supernatant of Mucuna pruriens, followed by its down-layer.
 This shows the potential anti-cancer, neuroprotective, and cardio protective effects of all the layers, with potential higher effect in the supernatant of Mucuna pruriens.

 Furthermore, alkaloids content was highest in the down-layer extract of Mucuna pruriens (1.96 ± 0.12%), followed by Justicia carnea down-layer extract (1.42 ± 0.21%), and Oxalate content was significantly higher in the supernatant and down-layer of Mucuna pruriens (2.84 ± 0.36 and 2.84 ± 0.24 mg/ml, respectively) in comparison to other layers.
 These Alkaloids have been reported to exhibit various pharmacological activities, including antihypertensive, antiarrhythmic, antimalarial, and anticancer effects [42].
 On the other hand, oxalates have been a concern due to their antinutritive effects and potential nephrotoxicity [43, 44].
 Oxalates can bind to minerals, reducing their absorption and bioavailability, and may lead to kidney stone formation, hyperoxaluria, and systemic oxalosis [45 - 50].